apisec-inc/documentation/docs/SetupProfile.md

 <img alt="APIsec Screenshort" src="https://user-images.githubusercontent.com/75529175/171663783-65644566-799c-4a36-82cd-91083ec351ac.png" />

-<p>User can request a new password by clicking on 'Forgot Password'.
+<p>You can request a new password by clicking on 'Forgot Password'.
 It will prompt to enter the registered email.
-Once users enters the email, further instructions will be sent on that mail. </p>
+Once you enter the email, further instructions will be sent to that address. </p>
 <img alt="APIsec Screenshort" src="https://user-images.githubusercontent.com/75529175/169666107-cd357cc5-dc55-4bfb-a8d4-83cf60c338a4.png" />